-This letter responds to your request to review and approve the tribal gaming ordinance adopted by Resolution No. 94-55 by the Miami Tribe of Oklahoma (the Tribe) on September 19, 1994.
+This letter responds to your request to review and approve the tribal gaming ordinance for Class II and Class III gaming, Resolution No. 97-, adopted on November 15, 1997, by the Quapaw Tribe of Oklahoma (Tribe).
 This letter constitutes such approval under the Indian Gaming Regulatory Act (IGRA).

 Under the IGRA and the regulations of the National Indian Gaming Commission (NIGC), the Chairman is directed to review ordinances with respect to the requirements of the IGRA and the implementing regulations.
 Thus, the scope of the Chairman's review and approval is limited to the requirements of the IGRA and the NIGC regulations.
-Provisions other than those required under the IGRA or the NIGC regulations that may be included in a tribal ordinance are not subject to review and approval.
-Such approval does not constitute approval of specific games.
-Also, the gaming ordinance is approved for gaming only on Indian lands as defined in the IGRA.
+Provisions other than those required tribal ordinance are not subject to review and approval.
+Also such approval does not constitute approval of specific games.
+It is important to note that the gaming ordinance is approved for gaming only on Indian lands as defined in the IGRA.

-With the Chairman's approval of the Tribe's gaming ordinance, the Tribe is now required to conduct background investigations on its key employees and primary management officials.
-The NIGC expects to receive a completed application for each key employee and primary management official pursuant to 25 C.F.R. § 556.5(a) and an investigative report on each background investigation before issuing a license to a key employee or primary management official pursuant to 25 C.F.R. § 556.5(b).
+When a Class III compact is approved, the Tribe is required to conduct background investigations on its Class III key employees and primary management officials.
+The NIGC expects to receive a completed application for each key employee and primary management official pursuant to 25 C.F.R. §556.5(a) and an investigative report on each background investigation before issuing a license to a key employee or primary management official pursuant to 25 C.F.R. §556.5(b).